felipeOliveira-1/gpt_prompt_generator/README.md

 1. Simulate an expert
 2. Challenge the conventional narrative
 3. Use unconventional prompts
-4. Ultra-Brainstormer
-5. Add in human-written techniques
-6. Write from different perspectives
-7. Write in different styles or tones, such as satire or irony
+4. Write in different styles or tones, such as satire or irony

 Select the option that best suits your needs, and follow the prompts to generate a response.